jhflores95/PyChat-App/README.md

 1. Open 'Command Prompt' (Terminal on MacOS) and change to directory with file 'chatserver.py'
 2. Enter "python chatserver.py"

 N.B.
-The host is left blank to support any address and the port is 33000 by default -- if 33000 is not open on your router please modify accordingly)
+The host is left blank to support any address and the port is 33000 by default -- if 33000 is not open on your router please modify code accordingly)

 ## How to run and connect client
 1. Open 'Command Prompt' (Terminal on MacOS) and change to directory with file 'chatui.py'